 Are Potatoes Healthy?

 Potatoes get a bad rap for being starchy and rich, but they can absolutely be nutritious!
 Aside from being a good source of carbohydrates for energy, they’re also packed with potassium for healthy blood pressure, vitamin C for immunity, and vitamin B6 to support nutrient metabolism.
 My tip?
-Keep the skin on to maximize nutrients like potassium!
+Keep the skin on to maximize nutrients like potassium and fiber!

 What’s So Great About Cauliflower?